Importance of Application Monitoring

 Since each application is distinct, administrators often use different application monitoring tools for administering and managing each application.
 The challenge with using different tools for monitoring different applications is that each tool has its own distinct interface and usage model.
 Hence, users have a longer learning curve.
 Furthermore, since different tools are used, a lot of manual coordination is involved in troubleshooting a problem that involves multiple applications.

 eG Enterprise offers an integrated web-based interface from where administrators can monitor over 150+ common applications.
 Administrators can login to the eG Enterprise console and monitor the status of all the applications in their infrastructure.
 Role-based access and personalized views can be provided for users, so a database administrator can only view the status of the database applications, whereas a network administrator can only view the status of the network devices.
 By providing a single pane of glass for monitoring all the key applications in an IT infrastructure, eG's application monitoring software simplifies routine monitoring of the infrastructure, since users can now view and drill down into the status of different applications from the same web console.

 Active and Passive Application Monitoring

 Applications can be monitored using active and passive monitoring approaches.
-Active monitoring involves emulating accesses to the application and measuring its performance, while passive monitoring involves observing the application behavior and analyzing its performance.
-Both of these approaches have advantages. eG Enterprise incorporates both active and passive monitoring of applications.
+Active application monitoring involves emulating accesses to the application and measuring its performance, while passive application monitoring involves observing the application behavior and analyzing its performance.
+Both of these approaches have advantages. eG Enterprise incorporates both active and passive application monitoring.
 By actively emulating client accesses to each application periodically, eG Enterprise provides an unbiased external perspective of the application's performance.

 Integrated performance monitoring of applications from a web console